 25. 5 Psychological Principles of High Converting Websites (+ 20 Case Studies) – Discover five psychological principles, including the “Law of Pithiness” and the “Principle of Cost/Benefit Analysis,” that are backed by the results of website A/B conversion tests.

 26. How do colors affect purchases? – Fun fact: 85% of shoppers state color as a primary reason for why they buy a product.
 This infographic visualizes how color affects purchasing behavior.

 27. Why Facebook Is Blue: The Science of Colors in Marketing – Here’s a fun look at how color influences our emotions as well as how color preferences vary based on gender.
 Plus, you’ll find out why hyperlinks are that bright, deep blue color.

-28. The Psychology of Color in Marketing and Branding – This article from Entrepreneur debunks many of the common myths about color in marketing and branding and suggests alternative ways of looking at how color affects conversions.
+28. The Psychology of Colors in Marketing and Branding – This article from Color Psychology explains the importance of color in marketing and branding and suggests ways of looking at how color affects conversions.

 29. The Meaning of Colour in Marketing – Visual.ly’s infographic look at the meaning and emotion behind colors and how this can affect your marketing.

-30. True Colors: What Your Brand Colors Say About Your Business [Infographic] – This monster infographic examines which colors are most-commonly used by companies in various industries, which colors should be avoided by major industries and what emotions and values are evoked by common colors.
+30. True Colors: What Brand Colors Say About Your Business [Infographic] – This monster infographic examines which colors are most commonly used by companies in various industries, which colors should be avoided by major industries, and what emotions and values are evoked by common colors.